First Published in February, 2017

 So I came up with my own Psalm tone assignments which evolved as I sang all the Psalms from cover to cover several times.

-Like the two cards above, this PDF is designed to be folded in half to make a thicker card, mainly because it's easier to handle as a card rather than a thin sheet of paper.
 Again, I've included lots of notes in the margins for your reference, mainly because all that white space seemed like such a waste.
 After you print and trim the card, you can throw the marginal notes away.

 3 X 5 index cards